jaghaimo/starpocalypse/README.md

 ## Configuration

 All files can be found in `data/starpocalypse` folder.
 Mods can apply changes and merges to default values by shipping the same folder with their version of CSV files.

+**Procgen Module**

+The list of factions affected by item removal rules are found in `itemRemoverFactions.csv`.
+The list of items removed can be found in `itemRemoverItems.csv`.

 **Engagement Module**